-Stem cells found to heal damaged artery in lab studyJanuary 10th, 2013 in Medical research /
+Stem cells found to heal damaged artery in lab studyJanuary 10, 2013 in Medicine & Health / Medical research

 Scientists at the Texas Biomedical Research Institute have for the first time demonstrated that baboon embryonic stem cells can be programmed to completely restore a severely damaged artery.
 These early results show promise for eventually developing stem cell therapies to restore human tissues or organs damaged by age or disease.